netgainsystems/docs/content/getting_started/emedge-agent/config_checks/winsvc.md

 This page shows how to configure emedge-agent process check.

 # Configuration Steps
-- ensure the emedge-agent is properly installed, as described <a href="{{< relref "/emedge-agent/installation.md" >}}">here</a>
+- Ensure the emedge-agent is properly installed, as described <a href="{{< relref "getting_started/emedge-agent/installation.md" >}}">here</a>
-- navigate to emedge-agent installation directory (e.g. /opt/emedge-agent)
+- Navigate to emedge-agent installation directory (e.g. /opt/emedge-agent)
-- edit config.yml in checks/winsvc to add the winsvc monitor configuration
+- Edit config.yml in checks/winsvc to add the winsvc monitor configuration
-- reload the emedge-agent configuration
+- Reload the emedge-agent configuration

 ## Example: to add a winsvc monitor for windows service with name "fax", do the following
-  - add one or more sections under 'checks' to **checks/winsvc/config.yml**
+  - Add one or more sections under 'checks' to **checks/winsvc/config.yml**
     ```yaml
     checks:
       - name: check1